 This condiment, Sambal Mahtah, is spectacularly delicious.
 It’s spicy, sweet, a little hot and just slightly crunchy.
 This came to my attention via Trader Joe’s™.
 They sell some amazingly delicious products, but they discontinued their Sambal Mahtah.
 Well, what’s a girl to do?
 She needs to come up with her own version.
 Trader Joe’s™ version is cooked, but when I looked at recipes on-line, I found out this is usually served raw.
 Well, who knew?
 So, I read the list of ingredients off the jar and took a bit from here and a bit from there.
 This is what I came up with.
 I’m pretty surprised how close the flavors are to their version.
 The Balinese God’s are smiling!

-Lemongrass is very tough, unpleasantly so if you wanted to eat it raw.
+Lemongrass is very tough, unpleasantly so, if you wanted to eat it raw.
 Removing the outer “leaves”, using only the base and more tender inner core, solves this problem.
 Whatever I trim, I cut into pieces, put them in a plastic bag and toss into the freezer.
-When I’m making broth, stock or even a sauce, I then toss a couple of pieces into the mixture.
+When I’m making broth, stock, a sauce (or even cooking rice), I toss a couple of pieces into the mixture.
 I boil it up and let it steep for a bit, then just pitch out the lemongrass and continue on with life!
 Very, very thinly slicing the lemongrass stems, allows for the pieces to soften more easily as they cook.

 Balinese Shallot-Lemongrass Matah (Sambal Matah)